 The panelists discuss owner motivations, technical challenges, design choices and trade-offs, costs for these projects, and share perspectives about whether the expectations set early in the design process have been met once the buildings are occupied.

 The panelists include representatives of some of New York’s best-known owner/developer firms along with the engineering designers who bring their projects to reality.
-Their projects include some of the most sustainable buildings in New York City, such as 4 Times Square, the Chrysler Center, One Bryant Park, and the New York Times Headquarters.
+Their projects include some of the most sustainable buildings in New York City, such as 4 Times Square, the Chrysler Center, One Bryant Park, and the

 “What does high performance mean?”, questions panelist Tom Scarola, director of engineering, Tishman Speyer.
 “Up until even a few years ago, buildings were designed very prescriptively based on meeting codes, not challenging whether they could perform better.
 What we do today is called high performance but it is just good and efficient design.
 It is reasonable to believe that the issue is no longer if it is a high-performance building, the question is how high.
 Building a high-performance building means never having to say you’re sorry.”